Zero Hour Contract Mortgages

 With this type of mortgage, most lenders will require that you’ve been employed by the same company for at least a year.
 However, others may agree to lend to you if you’ve started more recently.

-As well as knowing which lenders are most likely to accept you and finding you the best deals available, a broker will also manage your mortgage application for you.
-This means they can put together a strong application on your behalf to present to the lender.
+If you use a mortgage broker, as well as knowing which lenders are most likely to accept you and finding the right mortgage for you, a broker will also manage your mortgage application for you.
+This means they can put together the application on your behalf to present to the lender.

 Does a zero hour contract mortgage need a bigger deposit?

-Being employed on a zero hour contract already makes you higher risk in the eyes of a lender than if you were on a permanent contract.
-So some lenders may require a larger deposit from you, such as a minimum of 10%.
+If you’re employed on a zero hour contract, some lenders may require a larger deposit from you, such as a minimum of 10%.
 You may be offered a higher interest rate too, meaning your mortgage will be more expensive.
-However, it varies by lender and on your individual circumstances; some lenders may be happy with a smaller deposit.

-It may be possible to get a mortgage with a 5% deposit if you’re on a zero hour contract if your application is very strong otherwise or you’re using a scheme like the Help to Buy Equity Loan Scheme.
-The best way to find out what may be available to you is to speak to a mortgage broker.
+However, this varies by lender and on your individual circumstances.
+It may be possible to get a mortgage with a 5% deposit if you’re on a zero hour contract if your application is very strong otherwise.
+The easiest way to find out what may be available to you is by speaking to a mortgage broker.

 Zero hour contract mortgage lenders